rust-lang/rfcs/text/0000-async-stream.md

 **Streams**

 We may want a trait similar to this for `Stream`.
-The `FromStream` trait would provide way to convert a `Stream` into another type.
+The `FromStream` trait would provide a way to convert a `Stream` into another type.

 This trait could look like this: